 [Reprint of a story originally published April 25, 2014]

-Every Spring, St John’s College in Annapolis challenges the U.S. Naval Academy to a croquet match called The Annapolis Cup.
-This competition has been going on since 1982.
+In April, with the exception of the two years of the 2020 COVID Pandemic, St John’s College in Annapolis challenges the U.S. Naval Academy to a croquet match called The Annapolis Cup.
+This competition had been going on since 1982.
 Only that much is agreed to.

-According to the official St. John’s press release, it began when the Academy commandant was speaking with St. John’s freshman, Kevin Heyburn, and said the Midshipmen could beat the Johnnies in any sport.
+According to the official St. John’s press release, the Annapolis Cup began when the Academy commandant was speaking with St. John’s freshman, Kevin Heyburn, and said the Navy’s Midshipmen could beat St. John’s “Johnnies” in any sport.
 Heyburn suggested croquet.

-A St. John’s student at a practice said he’d heard it started in a bar by students from the two institutions challenging each other.
+A St. John’s student said he’d heard it started in a bar by students from the two institutions challenging each other.